Equanox/gotron/README.md

 ```

 ## Distribution/Packaging
-To package a go application together with electornjs we use `gotron-builder`.
+To package a go application together with electornjs use `gotron-builder`.

 #### Install gotron-builder
 ```